 Cultural and linguistic diversity.
-Increasing numbers of students in Vermont represent diverse cultural, ethnic, and religious groups, including students who are blind or visually impaired.
+Increasing numbers of students in Vermont represent diverse cultural, ethnic, and religious groups, including students who are visually impaired.
 Individual cultural groups may not share in the beliefs and practices of the majority population; therefore, educational personnel must be sensitive to cultural responses to disability and work with families to understand how their beliefs may differ with that of the school.
 For example, it may be necessary to alter the methods used in human guide techniques to conform to cultural expectations about appropriate touch.

-Outside of the regular school day: If your school district provides instructional services for special education after school or during schools days off, the contact hours may be counted only if the services cannot be provided or are unavailable at any other time (e.g., a TVI lesson occurring during a teacher inservice day or an orientation and mobility lesson provided outside the regular school day because they must be provided at night or in periods of darkness). http://www.doe.virginia.gov/special\ed/disabilities/sensory\disabilities/visually\impaired\blind/visually\impaired\guidelines.pdf
+Outside of the regular school day: If your school district provides instructional services for special education after school or during schools days off, the contact hours may be counted when the services cannot be provided or are unavailable at any other time (e.g., a TVI lesson may occur during a teacher in-service day or an orientation and mobility lesson may be provided outside the regular school day because the student may need practice traveling in periods of darkness/daylight savings time/winter).

 C. Specialized Instruction vs Related Service Provider.
 Special education means specially designed instruction to meet the unique needs of a child with a disability; related services support the child in benefitting from special education.
 Specialized instruction provided by a teacher of the blind and visually impaired to students found eligible with "visual impairment including blindness" is special education.
 This service should be documented on the IEP as specialized instruction rather than as a related service.
-Regardless of whether it is his or her primary, secondary, or tertiary disability, a child with a visual impairment requires specially designed instruction to ensure access to the general curriculum.
+Regardless of whether it is his or her primary, secondary, or tertiary disability, a child wih a visual impairment requires specially designed instruction to ensure access to the general curriculum.
 Ensuring access to the general curriculum by adapting or helping the general education teacher adapt instructional strategies and the curriculum is a special education service.
 There is no federal or state definition of the term "vision services" despite its continued popular use.
 School personnel and IEP teams should be clear and specific about the services to be provided for a child from the TVI and avoid use of the term "vision services."